kostistzim/Plant_Leaves_Classification_MLOps_DTU02476/README.md

 ## Models

 We are going to use CNN based model(s), more specifically [timm/efficientnet_b1.ra4_e3600_r240_in1k - Hugging Face](https://huggingface.co/timm/efficientnet_b1.ra4_e3600_r240_in1k).The idea is to use the CNN body of this pretrained model and blend it with our own fully connected classification layer(s).
-This will allow us to atleast partialy utilize the pre-trained weights of the model, while the custom fully connected layer handles the specific needs of our problem.
+This will allow us to atleast partially utilize the pre-trained weights of the model, while the custom fully connected layer handles the specific needs of our problem.